IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/Terms.md

 - **Stressed Asset** : An asset giving flags or details of it becoming into a NPA

 - **FOREX(Foreign Exchange Services)** : Market where currencies of different countries are bought and sold. eg : 1$ = 87.46 INR/87.49 INR .
 Here the two values indicate the buying price of the currency for bank and selling price value for bank.
+Bid is price at which you sell.
+Ask is price for you to buy currency.Ask > Bid most of the times.

 - **NBFC(Non-Banking Financial Cooperation)** : An NBFC is a financial institution that offers banking-related services but does NOT have a full banking license